adstuart/azure-dnat-floatingip-csr/README.md

 ### Enter Azure Route Server

 As if our foamy mess of network bubbles was not complicated enough, lets throw in another product!
 To stop the asymmetrical return traffic breaking our solution, we need to ensure that the backend server sends traffic back to the client, via the NVA.
-(This will reverse the NVA NAT logic and traffic will return from the same Azure Public IP the client originated traffic to.)
+(This will reverse the NVA NAT logic and traffic will return from the same Azure Public IP the client originated traffic to).

 Luckily we now have a product that lets us advertise custom routes from Network Virtual Appliances to the Azure SDN, and even onwards to ExpressRoute/VPN connected locations; [Azure Route Server](https://docs.microsoft.com/en-us/azure/route-server/overview).